scottjeen/coldstore/README.md

-# coldstore
+# Coldstore
-Control of energy-intensive equipment in a real coldstore based in Ontario, Canada
+RL agent for controlling energy-intensive equipment in a real coldstore based in Ontario, Canada